chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_environment_name_put.rst

    PUT /organizations/ORG_NAME/environments/NAME

-with a request body that contains the updated |json| for the environment and looks something like:
+with a request body that contains the updated |json| for the environment and is similar to:

 .. code-block:: javascript